lucasjoliveau/doc/en/developer/reference/backend/testing.md

-# Testing Odoo
+# Testing Konvergo ERP

 There are many ways to test an application.
-In Odoo, we have three kinds of tests
+In Konvergo ERP, we have three kinds of tests

   * Python unit tests (see Testing Python code): useful for testing model business logic